XRPLF/xrpl-dev-portal/content/tutorials/use-simple-xrp-payments/send-xrp.md

 ### {{n.next()}}.
 Wait for Validation

 Most transactions are accepted into the next ledger version after they're submitted, which means it may take 4-7 seconds for a transaction's outcome to be final.
 If the XRP Ledger is busy or poor network connectivity delays a transaction from being relayed throughout the network, a transaction may take longer to be confirmed.
-(For information on how to set an expiration for transactions, see )
+(For information on how to set an expiration for transactions, see [Reliable Transaction Submission](reliable-transaction-submission.html).)

-You can trigger code to run using the `ledger` event type in RippleAPI.
+You use the `ledger` event type in RippleAPI to trigger your code to run whenever there is a new validated ledger version.
 For example:

 ```js
 api.on('ledger', ledger => {